lse-ds205/tpi-apis/mk_docs/Getting_Started.md

 # Getting Started with TPI Assessment API

-This guide will walk you through everything you need to know to get the TPI Assessment API up and running on your local machine.
+This guide will walk you through everything you need to know to get the TPI Assessment API and its documentation up and running on your local machine.

 ## What You'll Need